-We did not record a provision for income taxes in 2006 due to a net operating loss and the uncertainty of the timing of profitability in future periods, except for \$0.4 million of taxes paid in non-U.S. jurisdictions that assess a source withholding tax.
+We did not record a provision for income taxes in 2007, 2006, and 2005 due to a net operating loss and the uncertainty of the timing of profitability in future periods.
+However, in 2007 we paid immaterial amounts of state excise taxes, and in 2006 we paid \$0.4 million of taxes to non-U.S. jurisdictions that assess a source withholding tax.